top of page

 Deep Blue Indonesian Amber - A very high-grade piece.
 Rare, but abundant, and highly sought after.

-Zebra Indonesian Amber - The light colors are clay, the dark colors are the amber.
+Zebra Indonesian Amber - The light colours are clay, the dark colours are the amber.
 Medium rarity.

 Raw Blue - A-grade raw blue amber.
 A good candidate for polishing.
 Not rare due to its abundance, but valuable to collectors.